We are a family-run flower farm & seed company specializing in breeding new cut flower varieties for gardeners, farmers & designers

-Located in Washington’s beautiful Skagit Valley, our fields are bursting with flowers that reflect the season.
-From fragrant sweet peas in the spring to magnificent dinner plate dahlias in the fall and countless varieties in between, we harvest only the best of what is blooming each day.
+Set in Washington’s beautiful Skagit Valley, our fields are bursting with flowers that reflect the season, from fragrant sweet peas in the spring to magnificent dinner plate dahlias in the fall and countless varieties in between.
 Research is at the heart of our operation, and we conduct extensive trials to find the very best cut flower varieties, coveted for their scent, stem length, and ethereal qualities, and share our findings with the world.

-Much of my childhood was spent at my great grandparent’s country home, and at an early age, I inherited from them a deep connectedness to nature.
-From then on I dreamed of living in the country where we’d grow our own vegetables, raise chickens, and plant a small orchard.
-So in 2001, my husband, our two kids, and I left the hustle of city life in Seattle and moved to a small farm in Washington’s Skagit Valley to pursue a slower, simpler, more intentional lifestyle where we could connect with nature every day.
+Much of my childhood was spent at my great-grandparents’ country home, and from an early age, under their influence, I felt a deep sense of connection to nature.
+From then on I dreamed of living in the country, where we’d grow our own vegetables, raise chickens, and plant a small orchard.
+So in 2001, my family and I left the hustle of city life in Seattle and moved to a small farm in Washington’s Skagit Valley to pursue a slower, simpler, more intentional lifestyle that would help us connect with nature every day.
 Shortly after we arrived, a generous neighbor brought over his tractor to till a plot of ground so I could finally have the garden of my dreams.

-Tucked among the many vegetables in that first garden was a double row of sweet peas planted in memory of my great grandmother who had recently passed away.
+Tucked among the many vegetables in that first garden was a double row of sweet peas, planted in memory of my great-grandmother, who had recently passed away.
 Grammy called me her “little flower girl” when I was a young child, and I was tasked with making bouquets for her bedside table during my annual summer visits.
-While my creations were simple, she always cooed over them as if they were the most precious things on earth.
-So, when the first sweet peas bloomed in my garden, it felt as if Grammy were there with me, cheering me on in my new endeavor.
+Though my creations were simple, she always cooed over them as if they were the most precious things on Earth.
+So when the first sweet peas bloomed in my garden, I felt as if Grammy were there with me, cheering me on in my new endeavor.

 The following year I replaced all of our vegetables with flowers, and the year after that I dug up the orchard to add even more blooms, later building greenhouses to further expand our growing possibilities.
-Eventually, with only the help of my husband and kids, the humble garden I planted for our family grew into a bustling two-acre farm and design studio that supplied hundreds of thousands of flowers to markets, CSAs, and events.
+Eventually, the humble garden I planted for our family grew—with the help of my husband and kids—into a bustling 2-acre farm and design studio that supplied hundreds of thousands of flowers to markets, CSAs, and events.
 We later expanded into hosting intensive on-farm workshops focused on seasonal flower production and natural floral design.

-All of this led to my soon-to-be-released book, Floret Farm’s Cut Flower Garden: Grow, Harvest, and Arrange Seasonal Blooms, which gives step-by-step details on how to cultivate your own flowers in any size space.
-My book shows off some of the most stunning varieties I’ve ever grown, many of which are primarily available to wholesale growers.
-But because I want you to be able to grow the same flowers they saw in Cut Flower Garden, I decided to create our own line of Floret Seeds.
-We sold these specialty cut flower varieties for many years in our online shop, we now offer more than 100 hard-to-find flower varieties sourced from the finest seed breeders in the world, plus dozens of dahlias, spring flowering bulbs, and supplies.
+All of this led to my first book, Floret Farm’s Cut Flower Garden: Grow, Harvest & Arrange Stunning Seasonal Blooms, which gives step-by-step details on how to cultivate your own flowers in any size space.
+The book features some of the most stunning varieties I’ve ever grown, which at the time weren’t available to home gardeners.
+But because I wanted readers to be able to grow the same flowers they saw in Cut Flower Garden, I decided to create our own line of Floret Seeds.
+We sold these specialty cut flower varieties for many years in our online shop before making the transition to exclusively offering farm-bred, Floret Original seeds.

-And for those who aren’t growing their own flowers, we’ve also developed a worldwide network of growers, Floret’s Farmer-Florist Collective, through which you can access locally grown blooms, wherever you live.
+And for those who are in search of local, seasonal flowers, we’ve developed a worldwide network of growers, Floret’s Farmer-Florist Collective, where you can find locally grown blooms, no matter where you live.

-And every day, I still feel the same as I did when I delivered my first order: that giving someone a simple bouquet can create real connections and transform lives.
-My goal is to help you, too, to cultivate more beauty in your everyday life, and experience the magic of nature through flowers.
+And every day, I’m reminded of what I realized when I delivered that first order: that giving someone a simple bouquet can create real connections and transform lives.
+My goal is to help you, too, cultivate more beauty in your everyday life and experience the magic of nature through flowers.